Offshore Development Centre (ODC): How To Set It Up? (+A Detailed Checklist)

 Savvycom is here to give you just that- relentless support and a smooth-running ODC.
 Contact us now to turn your dream ODC into a reality.

-Our stringent selection process ensures that you can get access to a pool of highly skilled, certified and proficient software developers who aim to help our clients accomplish their goals using unparalleled domain expertise combined with leading-edge technologies.
+Our stringent selection process ensures that you can get access to a pool of highly-skilled, certified and proficient software developers who aim to help our clients accomplish their goals using unparalleled domain expertise combined with leading-edge technologies.

 Over the past 10 years, we’ve completed more than 300 successful projects across a variety of industries and brought satisfaction to over 100 clients.

 With Savvycom’s services, you retain full control over the project management.
-All offshore members of the ODC are selected as per client’s requirement.
+All offshore members of the ODC are selected as per the client’s requirement.
 We also adopt a flexible and scalable model that allows effective resources allocation in accordance with our clients’ demand.

 Thanks to its cost-effectiveness and convenience, Offshore Development Center is a trend that doesn’t seem to fade anytime soon.
 If you wish to set up your own ODC, however, be mindful of the disadvantages it might bring.

 It’s important to carefully study the list of an ODC’s requirements before making your decision to set up one.
 You might want to go as far as to get consultation and assistance from a trusted offshore provider.